Loyola F.C.: 2013 season

-Members and officials of the Loyola Meralco Sparks squad that competed at the 2013 Singapore Cup.
+Members of the Loyola Meralco Sparks squad that competed at the 2013 Singapore Cup.

 In the 2013 season, the club qualified for the 2013 PFF National Men's Club Championship alongside other UFL clubs.
 The club played against Flame United FC in the knock-out stage.
 However, they were eliminated by fellow Division 1 UFL side Kaya in the quarterfinals.
 They've played with Harimau Muda B in the 2013 Singapore Cup opening match which ended in favor of the club.
 However, they only reach the quarterfinal round when they bowed out to Tanjong Pagar United in a 5–4 aggregate.

 After the elimination at the Singapore Cup, the team marked their fifth appearance at the 2013 UFL Cup.
 They started their campaign at the group stages by beating Dolphins United in double digits.
 They also faced Navy with a huge 9–0 victory.

 On 30 October 2013, Loyola set a record with the most goals scored in the United Football League, they faced Blue Guards at the Emperador Stadium.
 Meralco defeated them by a margin of 33 points.
 It is regarded as the most lopsided win in the history of the United Football League (UFL) since it began a semi-professional league in 2009.
 Because of that Phil Younghusband currently leads the top scorer of the cup at 18 goals and the team advances to the knockout stages of the tournament.